theshivammaheshwari/financetools/README.md

 Feel free to submit issues or pull requests to enhance the project!

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Indian Software License.